Cristopher-Morales/Python-classes/README.md

 # Python-classes
-Small scripts for learning classes in Python
+Small scripts for learning classes in Python.
+These cases are well-known and They have been added here for learning purposes.